Gideon-Foxo/Lurking-Racoon/README.md

 # Lurking Racoon Version 3

 Version 3 was a full rewrite from [version 2](https://github.com/Gideon-foxo/Lurking-Racoon-version-3) changing from a single file format to a command per file format.
-This hugely made devlopment of new commands and featets poissable.
+This hugely made development of new commands and features possible.
 The biggest new thing here was mod commands!
 As well as a bunch of silly commands.
-This would be the last production verison.
-A verison 4 was started but never was finished to the ponit of bring run before it was scrapped and I left the server as a whole and gave ownership of the bot to someone else.
+This would be the last production version.
+A version 4 was started but never was finished to the point of bring run before it was scrapped and I left the server as a whole and gave ownership of the bot to someone else.

 # About the Bot